triton-inference-server/server/docs/quickstart.rst

 * As a pre-built Docker container available from the `NVIDIA GPU Cloud (NGC) <https://ngc.nvidia.com>`_.
-For more information, see :ref:`section-using-a-prebuilt-docker-container`.
+For more information, see :ref:`section-quickstart-using-a-prebuilt-docker-container`.

 * As buildable source code located in GitHub.
-You can :ref:`build your own container using Docker<section-building-with-docker>` or you can :ref:`build using CMake<section-building-with-cmake>`.
+You can :ref:`build your own container using Docker<section-quickstart-building-with-docker>` or you can :ref:`build using CMake<section-quickstart-building-with-cmake>`.

-.. _section-prerequisites:
+.. _section-quickstart-prerequisites:

 Prerequisites
 -------------